On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

 \end{prop}

-Proposition~\ref{prop:expected_rejection_probability_bound} holds for all $t\geq 1$ and all $N\geq 1$.
-The bounds decay to $0$ as either $N$ or $t$ approaches infinity, polynomially with rate at most $N^{-1/2}$ w.r.t.\ $N$, and, for fixed $N$, polynomially with rate $t^{-p}$ where $p$ is the number of assumed moments of $\omega$ under $q$.
+Proposition~\ref{prop:expected_rejection_probability_bound}, proved in Appendix~\ref{appx:proofs:prop:expected_rejection_probability_bound}, holds for all $t\geq 1$ and all $N\geq 1$.
+The bounds decay to $0$ as either $N$ or $t$ approaches infinity, polynomially with rate at most $N^{-1/2}$ with respect to $N$, and, for fixed $N$, polynomially with rate $t^{-p}$.
 A direct consequence of the previous two propositions is a bound on the tails of the meeting times.

 \begin{prop} Consider $\tau$ generated by Algorithm~\ref{alg:coupledPIMHlag}.
-Under Assumptions~\ref{asm:basics}-\ref{asm:asm1}, there exists a finite $C>0$ such that for all $N\geq 1$ and all $t\geq 1$, if $p\geq 2$ in Assumption~\ref{asm:asm1},
+Under Assumptions~\ref{asm:abscontinuitypositivity}-\ref{asm:pfinitemoments}, there exists a finite $C>0$ such that for all $N\geq 1$ and all $t\geq 1$, if $p\geq 2$ in Assumption~\ref{asm:pfinitemoments},

 As a consequence, we have $\mathbb{E}[\tau] \leq 1 + C'/\sqrt{N}$ with $C'=C\sum_{t\geq 1} t^{-p}$. \end{prop}

 That bound retains the slowest rates in $N$ and $t$ from the previous result.
 Proposition~\ref{prop:upb_meetingproba} is consistent with Proposition~8 in \citet{middleton2019unbiased}, which showed that $\mathbb{P}(\tau = 1)$ approaches one as $N\to\infty$ under the assumption of bounded weights.
 However, our present assumptions are considerably weaker, and we provide explicit dependencies on both $N$ and $t$.